Anne-Marie Delaunay-Danizio

 The Poetics of Biology

 Anne-Marie Delaunay-Danizio (b.
 1955, Paris, France) is an abstract painter and fiber artist whose work is a vibrant exploration of color, emotion, and the cycle of life.
-Self-taught for most of her life after first picking up a brush at age seventeen in 1970s Paris, her artistic path included periods of experimentation with various media and hiatuses before she fully recommitted to painting.
+Self-taught for most of her life after first picking up a brush at age seventeen in 1970s Paris, her artistic path included periods of experimentation with various media and pauses before she fully recommitted to painting.
 This recommitment was solidified upon completing her MFA in Visual Art from the Institute of Art and Design at New England College in January 2020.
 She also holds a Master's in Art History (1993) and Museum Studies (2015).

 Art as a Dance of Trauma and Celebration

 Working in her studio at the Western Avenue Studios and Lofts in Lowell, MA, Delaunay-Danizio creates organic shapes and abstract landscapes that balance joy and tension.
-Her practice, which she identifies as Abstract Expressionist, is driven by internal rhythms and a "lust for life," serving as a dance of trauma and celebration.
-With visual puns, humor, and evocations of organisms and internal and external body parts, she crafts a "poetics of biology" that challenges boundaries—between genders, human and non-human, body and landscape.
+Her practice, which she identifies as Abstract Expressionism, is driven by internal rhythms and a "lust for life," serving as a dance of trauma and celebration.
+With visual puns, humor, and evocations of organisms and internal and external body parts, she crafts a "poetics of biology" that challenges boundaries—between genders, human and non-human, body, and landscape.

-Her mantra, “All that live shall die,” informs her artistic process, which reenacts the wonder of living and the inevitability of decay.
+Her mantra, “All that lives shall die,” informs her artistic process, which reenacts the wonder of living and the inevitability of decay.
 The act of creation is a reminder of the cycle of birth, growth, death, and renewal.

 Process and Influences

-Her artistic heritage finds sources in early twentieth-century masters such as Arshile Gorky, Willem de Kooning, Philip Guston, Helen Frankenthaler, and Louise Bourgeois, whose legacy she finds continually relevant.
+Delaunay-Danizio's artistic heritage finds sources in early twentieth-century masters such as Arshile Gorky, Willem de Kooning, Philip Guston, Helen Frankenthaler, and Louise Bourgeois, whose legacy she finds continually relevant.
 As a young artist in Paris, she was profoundly influenced by the sculptor Niki de Saint Phalle.
 She also finds contemporary affinity with American artists of her generation, including Sheila Peppe, Carrie Moyer, Keith Haring, and Jean-Michel Basquiat.

 The Delaunay-Danizio Collection